-The STEM project allows children to use critical thinking and problem solving skills learned in science, math and literacy.
+The STEM project allows children to use critical thinking and problem-solving skills learned in science, math and literacy.

-Attached is a STEM Project Proposal Form.
-Please complete the form with your child and have your child return it to his/her homeroom teacher.
+Attached is a STEM Project Proposal Form and a Safety Contract.
+Please complete both forms with your child and have your child return them to his/her 4th or 5th grade homeroom teacher.